+Tax is one of a number of policy instruments (market mechanisms are another possible instrument, for example) and policy-makers should seek to utilise the most appropriate policy instrument to achieve environmental goals.

 Given its purpose to incentivise behavioural change, environmental taxation should not increase the overall tax burden.
 It is important to note that using taxation for pursuing environmental policies is an interference with markets and must thus be used with caution.
 This is even more important when taxation is levied on a country basis, and not levied on a co-ordinated and worldwide (or large regional) basis, requiring to take into account crossborder trade issues and their pricing effects caused by such domestic tax rules.

 The design parameters for environmental taxation should provide a framework that underpins environmental policies in the most economically efficient manner as to affect behaviours for specific environmental goals in the most economically efficient manner.
 Such a framework has to be designed within and be consistent with the overall context of the total fiscal framework.
 Otherwise, environmental taxes may increase the economic costs of taxation while providing only a limited environmental benefit.

-Tax is one of a number of policy instruments (market mechanisms are another possible instrument, for example) and policy-makers should seek to utilise the most appropriate policy instrument to achieve environmental goals.

-As local and regional carbon pricing instruments are being put in place, there is a growing risk of shifting emissions outside the countries that take action to mitigate emissions domestically.
-Several countries and regions, which have led change on carbon pricing, have introduced measures or are planning to do so to mitigate the risk.

-Carbon pricing is an essential tool for comprehensive climate policy packages.
+Carbon pricing, including emissions trading systems and carbon taxation, is considered as an essential tool for comprehensive climate policy packages.
 It can assist governments in achieving existing nationally determined contributions at the lowest possible cost, scaling up investment for further climate mitigation and adaption efforts and ratcheting up ambition.

 The overriding common objective of carbon pricing should be to reduce greenhouse gas emissions.
 The development of sustained and robust carbon markets maximises the effect of carbon pricing in achieving that objective.

+As local and regional carbon pricing instruments are being put in place, there is a growing risk of shifting emissions outside the countries that take action to mitigate emissions domestically.
+Several countries and regions, which have led change on carbon pricing, have introduced measures or are planning to do so to mitigate the risk.

 When developing, designing and implementing national carbon pricing approaches, governments are encouraged to build on the ICC Carbon Pricing Principles and other existing guidance to increase effectiveness, minimise risks related to carbon leakage and promote linkage for greater international cooperation and coordination.

 Any approaches to prevent carbon leakage should be considered and designed carefully and proportionately and without compromising trade rules.
+The recent ICC paper, “Global Principles for Effective Border Carbon Adjustments”, cautions that a patchwork of uncoordinated national interventions could create severe compliance challenges for companies trading internationally and, moreover, undermine essential international cooperation to fight climate change.

 National legal, regulatory and policy frameworks for carbon pricing market mechanisms should consider (i) linkage across national and sub-national compliance mechanisms to prevent greenhouse gas emissions leakage between countries; (ii) broader linkages between domestic compliance mechanisms, Article 6 mechanisms and the voluntary carbon markets, and (iii) broader climate, energy, trade and taxation policies.

 Article 6 of the Paris Agreement on cross-border emissions trading itself is not designed to lead to a global carbon price.
 However, it has the potential to create the necessary transparency to forge a more cohesive multilateral approach to carbon pricing.
+The final provisions on Article 6.2 and Article 6.4 were adopted at COP29 in Baku, marking a welcome and important milestone to the full operationalisation of Article 6.
+Substantial focus must now shift to implementation and capacity-building to ensure effective markets operations.